screennameless/ProjectPurpleCow/solutions.md

 This project was built by Caleb M. Godwin for Fearless.
 It is a simple server that provides one or more buttons that, when clicked, hit the [CountAPI](https://countapi.xyz/) API and display the results.

+## Prerequisites

+To successfully run this project, you must have the following on your system:
+* A GNU/Linux distribution with root access. macOS has not been tested, but may work.
+* Docker
+* Python
+* Bash

 ## Running Automatically

 Before running, please ensure that you add your API keys to `ProjectPurpleCow/config.json`.
 See [Configuration](#configuration) and [Test API Keys](#test-api-keys).

 This project uses Docker and provides a simple shell script to build and run the project automatically.
-Before running, make sure you have Docker and Bash installed.
+Before running, make sure you have Python, Docker and Bash installed on your system.
 Then simply clone this repository, `cd` into the project's directory root, and execute:

 	# chmod +x start.sh
 	# ./start.sh